Hicham-El/Quotes-Generator-Web/README.md

 This is a simple web application that displays a random quote and its author.
 Users can generate a new quote or share the current quote on X (formerly Twitter).

-## Features
-- Fetches and displays a random quote and author from an online API
-- "New Quote" button to get a fresh quote
-- "Publish On X" button to share the quote on X in a pre-filled post window
-- Responsive and modern UI using HTML and CSS

 ## Technologies Used
 - HTML
 - CSS